 But when I did start to care about my appearance, as I moved into my teens, I didn’t have anywhere to turn.
 A crinkly old doctor in a wrinkled coat told me it was alopecia.
-Blowing dust from his heavy reference journal (true story!), he diagnosed me and offered me the solution in about five minutes.
+Blowing dust from his heavy reference journal (true story!), he diagnosed and dismissed me in about five minutes.
 “It’s stress-related.
 So try not to worry.”

-I was back out on the street with fast-expanding patches and an even faster diminishing self-esteem.
+I was back out on the street with no knowledge of safe treatments, fast-expanding patches and an even faster diminishing self-esteem.

 With no one to talk to, I remained in the dark about alopecia for a long time.
-And we’ve all seen recently what happens when you don’t know the extent of an illness, or how bad it’ll get – panic kicks in.
+And we all saw, during the pandemic, what happens when you don’t know the extent of an illness, or how bad it’ll get – panic kicks in.

 It felt impossible to speak up, even if I’d had the opportunity.
 Because I felt like a freak.
 No one I knew had what I had.
 (Not that I was aware of, anyway.)
 So how could I talk about something that no listener could understand?